Denial of the Holocaust and the genocide in Auschwitz

 The scale of this phenomena and its social harmfulness have been acknowledged in many countries as a threat to the social order and made punishable under the law.
 The legal procedures launched every so often against the deniers prove that the problem is real.
 It a problem not only for public prosecutors, but also a challenge for historians and educational institutions.

 There is nothing new about denial of the crime of genocide or silence about genocide.
-From the beginning of the war, mainly for political reasons, the Nazis themselves did everything they could to keep international public opinion, and above all the Allied and neutral countries, but also the potential victims, in the dark about the extermination of people in the occupied countries.
+From the beginning of the war, mainly for political reasons, Nazi Germany did everything they could to keep international public opinion, and above all the Allied and neutral countries, but also the potential victims, in the dark about the extermination of people in the occupied countries.

 Among themselves, however, the narrow circle of the Nazi ruling elite did not conceal these criminal acts.